Amourspirit/python-libreoffice-numpy/README.md

 This is a LibreOffice extension that allows you to use Numpy in LibreOffice python macros and scripts.

+On LibreOffice Extensions the Numpy extension can be found [here](https://extensions.libreoffice.org/en/extensions/show/41995), locally the NumPy extension can is found in the [dist](./dist) folder.

 ## Example

+The following is an example macro:

 ```python
 from lo_pip_numpy.dialog.message_dialog import MessageDialog